dahernan/realstats/README.md

 * connect

+Source:

-Dashboard - Is the dashboard to see, the users and pageviews Tracking - Are the tracking scripts using websockets Testapp - A Web Application with the tracking script for testing
+* Dashboard - Is the dashboard to see, the users and pageviews
+* Tracking - Are the tracking scripts using websockets
+* Testapp - A Web Application with the tracking script for testing

 Node.js code is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/)